prebid/prebid.github.io/prebid-server/pbs-modules/greenbids-analytics-reporter.md

 | exploratory-sampling-split | float | Exploration vs Exploitation ratio of analytics traffic |
 | timeout-ms | int | Timeout limit on sending POST request to Greenbids Analytics Server |

 Greenbids Analytics Reporter also includes the parameters specific for each publisher setup.
-These parameters should be included into the extension of the bid request json: `ext.analytics.greenbids`
+These parameters should be included into the extension of the bid request json: `ext.prebid.analytics.greenbids`

 | Parameter | Scope | Description | Example | Type |
 | --------- | ---- | ------------- | ------------- | ----------- |